AYUSH-HEDAOO/IntelligentAttendanceSolution/README.md

 I am building one web app to manage institute attandence and send notification to respected users of app, attendance by face recoginaztion and manaual marking

 ## Requirements
-1. Python 3.8 if you don't have that you can download from [here](https://www.python.org/downloads/release/python-381)
+1. Python 3.8 if you don't have that you can download from [here](https://www.python.org/downloads/release/python-381) or from `dependencies_for_windows` if windows os

 ## Installation and run locally
 1. Clone the repository